← All writing

 Why most AI-in-AEC pilots die in month two

 Adoption isn't the problem.
 Workflow fit is.
-Lessons from shipping an AI knowledge platform across 19 offices.
+Lessons from shipping an enterprise search platform across 19 offices.

 I've watched four AI rollouts inside architecture and engineering firms.
 Three of them died in month two.
 Same shape every time: launched with a senior-partner email, week-one adoption of around 40%, then a slow, embarrassing decline through weeks five to eight, then a quiet retirement.